 - Creatine ethyl ester - Another popular choice.
 The great feature about this form is that the ester attached to the creatine molecules creates a highly positively charged absorption rate of almost 99%.
 It is guaranteed to directly infiltrate the muscles without any wastage.
 The bad news?
 It costs.
 You’ll be paying a lot extra for this super charged form.

 - Creatine Kre-Alkalyn - It’s another form of creatine that has been bonded to an additional molecule for not only advanced absorption, but it also allegedly ensures that none of the molecules go to waste and are all in fact converted for their intended use once digested.
 So far, results have been positive for users, but sadly there have been no clinical trials to add some real substance to the claims.
 As you’d expect, it’s also super expensive.

-Studies on its effects have repeatedly shown that supplementing your diet with roughly 20 grams of creatine monohydrate may elevate the total creatine content in your muscles by 10-20%, which is pretty significant really.
+A study published in the Brazilian Journal of Clinical Medicine and Review has shown that supplementing your diet with roughly 20 grams of creatine monohydrate may elevate the total creatine content in your muscles by 10–20%, which is pretty significant really .

 Creatine supplementation has been proven to be successful time and time again as long as you stick to regular usage.

 It has also been suggested through sufficient evidence that ingestion of a carbohydrate source, for example tri-carb or dextrose with creatine supplements can effectively enhance intramuscular creatine uptake and glycogen.